 Kelly Hallman is a senior associate in the Poverty, Gender, and Youth program at the Population Council.
 An adolescent specialist focused on gender equality, Hallman focuses on how policies, programs, and practice affect young people according to their gender and socioeconomic status.
-She works with governments and community organizations in low- and middle-income countries to assess and strengthen health and education programs.
+She works with governments and community organizations in low- and middle-income countries to assess and strengthen programs.
 A citizen of the Cherokee Nation whose childhood was marked by constant migration, Hallman is dedicated to the well-being of indigenous populations and combating the effects of social exclusion.

 Before joining the Council Hallman completed a post-doctoral fellowship with the International Food Policy Research Institute, working on a large USAID-funded, multi-country project exploring the role of gender in household food and nutrition security.